mdkamran-stack/Devops_interview-question-asked_2025/intequestions/Docker_int.md

 1 volume wheb we use volume option it will create new volume in /var/lib/docker directory and data will be saved in remote machine f we removed container we can attach one volume to multiple conatiner
 2 Bind mount a file & dir from a host machine is mounted into a container.

+## To commnicate two conatiner as ip is not static
+We can use container name it is always static

 ## What is docker file & its instructions.
 Docker file is text file which uses intruction to assemble docker images, we can custom acc to our need.